jc-k91/rvgg/README.md

     I found Twitch's IGDB API, but I couldn't get it working (I think it's broken?
 It's throwing tons of 404 errors), so after a little searching and a bit of trial and error, I found the RAWG API, which functions almost exactly the way I need.
 I initially planned to include each game's description/summary in their respective displays, but that's a paid feature for the RAWG API, so I changed my project's title from Retro Video Game Museum to Retro Video Game Gallery so I can do without the descriptions.

     The next phase was figuring out how many and which games to include.
 There was no way to distill decades worth of video games into a short concise list, so I opted to add filters via a checklist modal (something we haven't explored in class) and display only 24 tiles at a time.
+I knew from the beginning that I would want the cards to flip over and then zoom for more details, and that was a pain in the butt to implement, but I was able to get it working.

 // FORESEEN CHALLENGES